thenorthalliance/AI-Workshop/README.md

 ## The Challenge

-1. First task will be to connect the premade react component inside the studio to generate text from OpenAI.
+1. First task will be to connect the premade React component inside the studio to generate text from OpenAI, you will find this file at `/components/OpenAISanity/OpenAISanity.tsx`.
 You will need to create a function to fetch data from OpenAI.
 Once you created this function you will need to create a on click function trigger the generate text.  [https://platform.openai.com/docs/api-reference/introduction](https://platform.openai.com/docs/api-reference/introduction).

 Example
 ![NOA](https://www.linkpicture.com/q/Screenshot-2023-04-13-at-20.28.59.png)

 2. Task 2 will be the connection from Sanity to NextJS.
 Inside `Pages/fairytale/index.tsx` we have created a skeleton for you.
-The team will have to get out the title, slug and image from Sanity.
+Your task will be to print out the title, slug and image from Sanity.
 Create a grid layout with each fairytale and make each fairytale link up to it's own slug page `Pages/fairytale/[slug].tsx`.

 Example
 ![NOA](https://www.linkpicture.com/q/Screenshot-2023-04-13-at-20.36.17.png)